DionKill/ps4-linux-tutorial/docs/files.md

 ## Initramfs
 This is the rescue shell that boots your Linux installer/installation.
 I'll be using one only, and it's going to be the one that was originally created for PSXITARCH, a distro based on Arch made by the PS3ITA Forums.
 [Here it is](https://github.com/DionKill/ps4-linux-tutorial/blob/main/PS4%20Linux/initramfs.zip).
 [Source (not really)](https://bitbucket.org/piotrkarbowski/better-initramfs/src/master/).

+Also, you may want to read [this post](https://ps4linux.com/forums/d/93-tutorial-for-building-a-custom-initramfs-research-development) on the PS4 Linux forums, I found it and thought was really interesting.

 ## Distros (that you ACTUALLY wanna use)
 Yes!
 Finally the time has come.
 Which one will you choose?
 Honestly there's a neptillion distros.
 Most however, are very outdated, especially the ones on the PS4Linux's website list.